suraj-srinivas/suraj-srinivas.github.io/research_themes.markdown

 ## **Research themes**

+[//]: # (Deep learning today is a standard tool across science and engineering, and has begun to permeate society at large.
+Yet, the fundamental principles underlying the success of these models remain largely unknown.
+The same large scale that drives their remarkable performance also makes them difficult to understand, iterate on, and improve.
+Uncovering the fundamental principles of deep learning is therefore one of the most important scientific challenges of our time.)

-I am broadly interested in understanding deep learning from both an empirical and scientific perspective, with a focus on deriving actionable insights.
-Specifically, I am interested in the following themes:
+My research focusses on understanding deep learning from an empirical and scientific perspective, aiming to derive actionable insights that can improve its practical application.
+Major themes include:

 <br>